josips9/click-outside-modal/README.md

+# Click outside modal

-# Second practice exercises made with the help of Wesbos's JS beginner course
+Second practice exercises made with the help of Wesbos's JS beginner course